 Rule 3017-1.
-Disclosure Statement and Confirmation Hearing - Standard Chapter 11 Cases.
-The provisions in this subdivision apply to any chapter 11 plan and disclosure statement filed by any plan proponent other than a small business debtor.
+Disclosure Statement and Confirmation Hearing - Standard Chapter 11 Case.
+The provisions in this subdivision apply to any chapter 11 plan and disclosure statement filed by any plan proponent other than a small business debtor, unless otherwise ordered by the court.